Hunter-SCHOOL-LMAO/git-project-HUNTER/README.md

 Makes a blob
-Compares the blob name to a Sha-1 hash of the file Removes all files and directories in the Objects folder
+Compares the blob name to a Sha-1 hash of the file Removes all files and directories in the Objects folder Updates the index and creates more blobs x3 outputs index contents, and then objects folder contents slugcat gaming

-slugcat gaming
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⠉⠀⢻⣿⣿⣿⣿⣿⣿⡿⠁⠀⠙⢿⣿⣿